SeanCravener/Frontend-Mentor-Notifications-Page/README.md

 ## My process

+Since I've been spending a lot of time working with React JS I wanted to build this with just vanilla Javascript.
+I've also tried messing around a lot of CSS nesting and pseudo selectors.

 ### Built with

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- CSS Grid
+- CSS Nesting and Pseudo Selectors
 - Mobile-first workflow
-- Vanilla JS for DOM Manipulation
+- Vanilla JS

 ## Author